practicalli/spacemacs/evaluating-clojure/inspect.md

 ![Spacemacs - Clojure - Inspect atom containing a vector](/images/spacemacs-clojure-inspect-atom-containing-persistent-vector.png)

 Inspecting an atom or ref gives the value at the current time.
 The inspector does not update if the value of the atom or ref is updated.
-Use `r` in the inspector buffer or restart the inspector with `, d v` each time you want to check if the value has changed.
+Use `r` in the inspector buffer to refresh or restart the inspector with `, d v` each time you want to check if the value has changed.

 ## Inspecting Var meta data